Yaghnobi language: Lexicon

-Knowledge of Yaghnobi lexicon comes from three main works: from a Yaghnobi-Russian dictionary presented in Yaghnobi Texts by Andreyev and Peščereva and then from a supplementary word list presented in Yaghnobi Grammar by Xromov.
-The last work is Yaghnobi-Tajik Dictionary compiled by Xromov's student, Sayfiddīn Mīrzozoda, himself a Yaghnobi native speaker.
+Knowledge of Yaghnobi lexicon comes from three main works: from a Yaghnobi–Russian dictionary presented in Yaghnobi Texts by Andreyev and Peščereva and then from a supplementary word list presented in Yaghnobi Grammar by Xromov.
+The last work is Yaghnobi–Tajik Dictionary compiled by Xromov's student, Sayfiddīn Mīrzozoda, himself a native Yaghnobi speaker.
 Persian words represent the majority of the lexicon (some 60%), followed by words of Turkic origin (up to 5%, mainly from Uzbek) and a few Russian words (about 2%; through the Russian language, also many international words came to Yaghnobi).
-Only a third of the lexicon is of Eastern-Iranian origin and can be easily comparable to those known from Sogdian, Ossetian, the Pamir languages or Pashto.
+Only a third of the lexicon is of Eastern Iranian origin and can be easily comparable to those known from Sogdian, Ossetian, the Pamir languages or Pashto.

-A Yaghnobi-Czech dictionary was published in 2010 by the Charles University Faculty of Arts.
+A Yaghnobi–Czech dictionary was published in 2010 by the Charles University Faculty of Arts.